brumar/jbsays/README.md

 - `--project-path <path>`: Path to the project directory on the host
 - `--init`: **REQUIRED FOR FIRST USE** - Initialize the project and authenticate Claude Code (run this flag first before any other commands)
+  - Note: At init time, Claude will complain that the config is incorrect and ask if it can create a new file.
+Say yes.

 ### Optional Arguments